anieshchawla/anieshchawla.github.io/_posts/2017-11-14-decision-trees.markdown

 Lets consider now that we split based on income.
 So we have three categories - low(3), medium(2) and high(4).

-So Entropy associated with this attribute is as follows:
+So Entropy associated with income attribute is as follows:
 1. For high (2 yes and 2 no) : -2/4 log 2/4 -2/4 log 2/4 = 1
 2. For medium (two yes) : -2/2 * log 2/2 = 0
 3. For low (2 yes and 1 no) : -1/3 log (1/3) - 2/3 log(2/3) = 0.9182